-H 1
+H 2

-HOUSE BILL 674
+HOUSE BILL 674 Second Edition Engrossed 5/1/89

-Short Title: Teacher Aides/Teacher Assistants.
-(Public) Sponsors: Representatives Walker; Tart, Foster, Dickson, Fussell, Gege, and Bowman.
-Chapin, P. Wilson, Referred to: Public Employees.

-March 16, 1989

-A BILL TO BE ENTITLED

-AN ACT TO CHANGE THE NAME OF TEACHER AIDES TO TEACHER
+Short Title: Tea acher Aides/Teacher Assistants.
+(Public) Sponsors: Representation of the Bown esentatives Walker; Tart, Foster, Dickson, Fussell, onan.
+Chapin, P. Wilson, Referred to: Pu blic Employees.
+March 16, 1989 A BILL TO BE ENTITLED ASSISTAN CHANGE THE NAME OF TEACHER AIDES S TO TEACHER sembly of North Carolina enacts: on 1.

-ASSISTANTS.

-The General Assembly of North Carolina enacts:

-Section 1.
 G.S.
-115C-12(16) reads as rewritten:

-"(16) Power with Regard to Salary Schedules.

-- a.
-Support personnel refers to all public school employees who are not required by statute or regulation to be certified in order to be employed.
-The State Board of Education is authorized and empowered to adopt all necessary rules for full implementation of all schedules to the extent that State funds are made available for support personnel. - b.
-Salary schedules for the following public school support personnel shall be adopted by the State Board of Education: school finance officer, office support personnel, property and cost clerks, aides, teacher assistants, maintenance supervisors, custodial personnel, and transportation personnel.
-The Board shall classify these support positions in terms of uniform pay grades included in the salary schedule of the State Personnel Commission."

-Sec.
-2. G.S.
-115C-47(31) reads as rewritten:
+115C-12(16) reads as rewritten: with Regard to Salary Schedules. a.
+Support personnel refers to all public school employed required by statute or regulation to be certific employed.
+The State Board of Education is authorize to adopt all necessary rules for full implementation the extent that State funds are made available for support of the state of the sta ed in order to be zed and empowered of all schedules to pport personnel. b.
+Salary schedules for the following public school shall be adopted by the State Board of Education officer, office support personnel, property and teacher assistants, maintenance supervisors, custom transportation personnel.
+The Board shall class positions in terms of uniform pay grades includes schedule of the State Personnel Commission." on: school finance cost clerks, aides, dial personnel, and sify these support 2.
+G.S.
+115C-47(31) reads as rewritten: "(31) Local boards of education shall determine the hours of of employment for teacher aides. assistants.
+The Legislative Commission of Salary Schedules for Public

-"(31) Local boards of education shall determine the hours of employment for teacher aides.
-The Legislative Commission of Salary Schedules for Public School Employees shall include in its report to the General Assembly recommendations regarding hours of employment for teacher aides and other employees."
+School Employees shall include in its report to the General Assembly recommendations regarding hours of employment for teacher aides assistants and other employees."